Where will the pool be?

 Following the decision of Mytholmroyd Community Centre not to host the swimming pool in their car park, COVID hit and two members of the board died, so there was very little progress.
 In the summer of 2023, Nick Wilding and Dorothy Sutcliffe (the two surviving trustees), called a small consultation meeting of around a dozen people with an interest in swimming.
 From that a vision and values statement was drafted.
 Three new people have been appointed as trustees (Clara Collett, Louise Heppleston and Maggie Smallwood) at an AGM held 14 November 2023 in Hebden Bridge Town Hall.
 Our two priorities for the coming six months are (1) to find a site and (2) consult with the local community.

 The money that has been raised over many years has been invested in low risk, responsible bonds and equities.
-The funds are being looked after by two experienced financial advisers, Eastwood Investments (2/3) and Andrew Heptinstall (1/3).
+The funds are being looked after by Castlefield, an ethical investment company based in Manchester, which specialises in looking after funds for charities.
 Cresswells accountants are contracted to provide a financial report annually.
-These reports are publicly available on the Companies House website.
+These reports are publicly available on Companies House and our own website.

 Who controls the HRDSPA?